department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 ### Example of how to use these tables to figure out your monthly payment

-If you were the surviving spouse of a Veteran, **and** you had 2 children under age 18, **and** you qualified for both the 8-year provision and Aid and Attendance, you would calculate your rate as you see below.
+If you were the surviving spouse of a Veteran, **and** you had 2 children under age 18, **and** you qualified for both the 8-year provision and Aid and Attendance, you would figure out your rate as you see below.

 #### Total monthly payment for the first 2 years